hexops/fastfilter/README.md

 Get your keys into `u64` values.
 If you have strings, structs, etc. then use something like Zig's [`std.hash_map.getAutoHashFn`](https://ziglang.org/documentation/master/std/#std;hash_map.getAutoHashFn) to convert your keys to `u64` first. ("It is not important to have a good hash function, but collisions should be unlikely (~1/2^64).")

-Keys must be unique, or else filter population will fail.
-If you don't have unique keys, you can use the `fastfilter.AutoUnique(u64)(keys)` helper to deduplicate (in typically O(N) time complexity), see the tests in `src/unique.zig` for usage examples.

 Here is a complete example:

 ```zig